LilyCole/tdd-jasmine/README.md

 4 tests, 0 assertions, 0 failures, 0 skipped
 ```

-Just like in RSpec, each green dot indicates a passing test.
+Each green dot indicates a passing test.

 If I add the `--verbose` flag, I get: